sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ### Key Takeaway

 Overlooking the broader side effects of machine unlearning can significantly impair a model's emergent abilities and reasoning skills, while also increasing hallucination rates.
-Since knowledge in large language models is highly interconnected, unlearning targeted data may unintentionally disrupt critical capabilities.
+Since knowledge in LLMs is highly interconnected, unlearning targeted data may unintentionally disrupt critical capabilities.
 To preserve model utility and reliability, unlearning strategies must carefully evaluate and mitigate these unintended consequences.

 ---